Lighting For Paint Correction in Auto Detailing: The Essential Concepts.

 How the Human Eye Interprets Light

-Light, at its most basic level, is a wavelength assigned a ‘color’ in the human brain by a chemical interpretation within the retina of the eye.
+Light, at its most basic level, is a wavelength which is assigned a ‘color’ in the human brain.
+This is the result of a chemical interpretation within the retina of the eye.
 The retina contains three types of color receptor cones.

 - Cone receptors in the eyes detect three wavelength (color) groups.

 Medium Wavelength Green ~495-570nm

 Short Wavelength Blue ~450-495nm